 But millennials are not the standard grandiose narcissists.
 Rather, there are more subtleties in their characteristics.
 It is important to note that every millennial is not narcissistic, nor should they be considered as such.
 The purpose of this article is to highlight how narcissism manifests within this generation, not to diagnosis everyone as a narcissist.
 Here are the symptoms of narcissism re-interrupted by millennials.

 - Grandiose sense of self-importance – This sometimes manifests in an attitude that they don’t have to work hard to prove themselves.
 Rather, they believe they can achieve anything without having actually accomplished even a basic level.
 The result is they don’t even begin.

-- Fantasies of unlimited success – This maybe a consequence of substituting video game fantasy or media idolatry for harsh reality.
+- Fantasies of unlimited success – This may be a consequence of substituting video game fantasy or media idolatry for harsh reality.
 In the gaming and media world, there are unlimited possibilities of achievement.
 But real life takes into account talent, determination, motivation, persistence, environment, and timing.
-Millennials prefer the fantasy over the reality.
+Millennials prefer fantasy over reality.

 - Believes they are special – It is not unusual for a millennial to tote their non-judgmental attitude as evidence of how they are set apart from other generations.
 Ironically, by stating that other generations are judgmental, they are making a judgment.
 But this argument is frequently lost on them.

 - Needs excessive admiration – It is shocking how millennials expect praise for normal responsibilities of adulthood (known by millennials as “adulting”) such as paying bills and cooking basic meals.
 Instead of viewing this as a customary part of being an adult, many of them expect admiration for standard practices.

 - Sense of entitlement – There is an attitude amongst the millennials that the ultimate goal in life is to maintain a constant state of happiness.
 They believe that they deserve to be happy and should not do activities in which don’t bring happiness.